Last updated: ET

 Exercise caution in popular tourist areas (particularly in Beijing’s Tiananmen Square and Shanghai’s the Bund, East Nanjing Road and People’s Square), where scammers target foreigners.

-Locals may invite foreigners to a nearby establishment for a drink (usually tea or alcohol), a massage or other services.
-The targets of the scam then have to pay an exorbitant bill (sometimes thousands of dollars), sometimes under threat of injury.
-In some cases, the person was harmed.
+Scammers may invite you to a nearby establishment for a drink (usually tea or alcohol), a massage or other services.
+They will then ask you to pay an exorbitant bill (up to thousands of dollars), sometimes under threat of injury.
+In some cases, foreigners were harmed.

 Be cautious of unsolicited requests from strangers to “practice English” or to accompany them to an art gallery, teahouse or an unknown location.

-- Take note, as soon as possible and while your memory is still fresh, of the name and address of the facility where you were held.
-This information is required by police to identify the persons involved and issue a report.
+- take note, as soon as possible of the name and address of the facility where you were held; this information is required by police to identify the persons involved and issue a report

-- Report the incident to the police and obtain a police report.
+- notify the police and obtain a report

 Internet censorship and cyber security

-China blocks access to several websites and online services within its territory, including Google, Gmail, Facebook, YouTube, Twitter and some foreign news sites.
+China blocks access to several websites, social media, search engines and online services within its territory.

 - Avoid areas where demonstrations and large gatherings are taking place